fprime-community/fprime-workshop-led-blinker/docs/project-setup.md

     2 - no
     Choose from [1/2] (1): 1
 ```
->  If you bootstrapped the F´ tools in a virtual environment `deactivate` that environment before activating the new one below.

-Next, activate the new virtual environment and generate a build cache using the following commands:
+Next, generate a build cache using the following commands:

 ```
 cd led-blinker